sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 + If a customer requests a customization, schedule an interview.

+## Tips for building the Continuous Interviewing habit
++ There is a lot of research that says that one of the best ways to help you build a habit is to **start tracking that habit**.
++ Share regularly with your stakeholders

 ## Tuning the Show Up rate and reduce No Shows
 $40 for 40 minutes